 Closing day

 Confirm key release timing with your lawyer the day before closing.
 Do not assume keys are available in the morning.
-Instead, your lawyer will confirm when all documents are registered and funds have transferred.
+Your lawyer will confirm when all documents are registered and funds have transferred.
 Key release typically happens in the late afternoon.

 Keep your phone accessible all day.
 Your lawyer, lender, Realtor®, and the other side’s representatives may all need to reach you to resolve last-minute questions.
 This is especially critical if you’re coordinating two closings on the same day.